HMS Torbay (N79): Mediterranean

 From there, Torbay operated for the next 12 months, sinking a number of ships (including the Italian submarine Jantina) and taking part in several special operations.

 Some of those special operations revolved around Crete.
 The Torbay, among others, continued to evacuate Allied stragglers who were not captured and interned as POWs when Crete was surrendered to the Germans on 1 June.
 On 22 August 1941, after a night run on the surface, 130 men (including 62 New Zealanders and 63 British and Australian troops) crammed aboard the Torbay were safely delivered to Alexandria, Egypt, “establishing a record for the number of people ever jammed into one submarine.”
 The Torbay’s commander, Lieutenant Commander Anthony ‘Crap’ Miers, VC, was eccentric, and he made it a ritual – ‘Usual Drill, Number One’ – to salute the Vichy French sailors aboard French ships at anchor in Alexandria, Egypt, every time he entered the port.
-He had his crew assemble on deck and, on order, they dropped their trousers and ‘mooned’ the Vichy French sailors as they entered the harbor.
+He had his crew assemble on deck and, on order, they dropped their trousers and ‘mooned’ the Vichy French sailors as they entered the harbour.

 In July 1941, on her first patrol from Alexandria, Torbay was involved in two incidents of alleged war crimes.
 On two occasions after sinking enemy ships, Miers had Torbays crew fire on troops as they swam in the water.
 Miers made no attempt to hide his actions and reported it in his official logs.
 He received a strongly worded reprimand from the Royal Navy after the first incident.

 Torbay was involved in attacks on Axis convoys on two occasions.
 The attack on the first, on 10 June 1941 involved Torbay making three attack runs on an Italian convoy off the Dardanelles.
 The first attack failed to produce any results; the second attack resulted in a torpedo hit on the Italian tanker Utilitas but the torpedo failed to explode.
 In the third attack the Italian tanker Giuseppina Ghirardi was torpedoed and sunk.
 The attack on the second convoy took place on 12 August 1941, west of Benghazi, Libya.
 Torbay fired on the Italian merchant ships Bosforo and Iseo but missed both.
 Torbay was heavily depth charged after these attacks.